 If you receive services from us and that service transfers to a new provider, we may share your personal and confidential medical information with the new provider.

 Encryption & Security: We use a variety of security measures, including encryption and authentication tools to maintain the safety of your personal data.
 Your personal data is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems.
-Bluecube provide London Vision Clinic with continuous IT support.
 Appropriate, industry-standard, security measures are in place to protect your data, details are available upon request.
-This includes the encryption of all data held within our Electronic Medical Records and Practice Management System – Nextech and a secure physical WatchGuard firewall for the server.
+This includes the encryption of all data held within our Electronic Medical Records and Practice Management System – PPM Software.

 Where it is stored: The personal data we collect or generate (process) will be stored in the UK.
-Your data is stored on site with a select amount being backed up offsite in a secure UK data centre.
+Your data is stored on site.

 Some of the data recipients with whom The Company shares your personal data may be located in countries other than the country in which your personal data originally was collected.
 The laws in those countries may not provide the same level of data protection compared to the country in which you initially provided your data.